 Ken’s extensive docket of cases and compliance examinations at the SEC included allegations and/or findings of breaches of the anti-fraud provisions, fiduciary duty, disclosure, custody and compliance requirements, as well as the anti-corruption, data privacy and cybersecurity obligations under the federal securities laws.
-In total, his enforcement and examination matters on behalf of the SEC resulted in the payment of over $1 billion in monetary relief to shareholders, investors and clients.
+In total, his enforcement and examination matters on behalf of the SEC resulted in the payment of over $1 billion in monetary relief to shareholders, investors, and clients.
 He was responsible for conducting numerous parallel investigations and successful actions in conjunction with federal, state, and local law enforcement authorities.
 And, he led his team’s response to regulatory concerns involving reinsurance products, special purpose vehicles, credit default swaps, auction rate securities, cyber-intrusions, Brexit, high-yield bonds, fee and expense allocations, undisclosed conflicts, and share class selection, among others.
-While at the SEC, Ken Joseph served in leadership positions on several governance committees, including the National Exam Program’s Executive Committee and the Risk and Exam Process Committee, where he helped develop national and local examination initiatives and priorities.
+While at the SEC, Ken served in leadership positions on several governance committees, including the National Exam Program’s Executive Committee and as co-chair of the Risk and Exam Process Committee, where he helped develop national and local examination initiatives and priorities.
 He also served on the Risk Analytics Committee and contributed to the development of technology solutions to improve his program’s analytical capabilities, efficiency, and techniques used to identify actual or potential misconduct.

 Ken holds a Juris Doctor degree from the University of North Carolina at Chapel Hill School of Law.
 He also earned B.S., MBA, and post-graduate degrees in Marketing Management and International Finance from St. John’s University, New York.
 He is admitted to practice law in the U.S. District Court for the Southern and Eastern Districts of New York, as well as the States of New York and Connecticut.
 He is a frequent speaker at industry panels on matters relating to SEC enforcement and securities law compliance, governance, and risk management and has represented the SEC on several foreign technical assistance missions.
 Ken also has substantial experience interacting with U.S. and foreign regulators and law enforcement agencies from the state, federal, and international levels, including those from the Department of Justice, the Federal Bureau of Investigation, the United States Postal Inspection Service, the Financial Industry Regulatory Authority, the Federal Reserve, and state securities regulators.